Christian Watson: Regular season

+Postseason

 Personal life

 Watson's father, Tim Watson, played safety in the NFL during the 1990s for the Packers, Eagles, Chiefs, and Giants.
-He was a sixth-round selection of the Packers in the 1993 NFL Draft.
+He was a sixth round selection of the Packers in the 1993 NFL draft.
 His father now goes by Tazim Wajid Wajed.

 Watson has four siblings, a brother and three sisters.
 Watson's older brother, Tre Watson, played linebacker at Maryland and Illinois and was an All-Big Ten selection.
-He currently plays in the XFL.
+He currently plays in the XFL (now the UFL).

+Watson married his college sweetheart, Lakyn Adkins on April 5, 2024.